Fish Farming in Nigeria is one of the country’s lucrative agro-businesses where income is made on a consistent basis.

 Fish farming (especially catfish) is the most compatible with the poultry farming system in Nigeria, as you can use the poultry drops to facilitate production of the feed for your fish.

 The fish farming business is a dynamic kind of business.
-It a business which revolves around innovation on daily basis.
+It a business which revolves around innovation on a daily basis.
 Fish farming is a lucrative business if you are determined and can employ the use of required modern equipment into the business.

 Aquaculture is an industry that is currently attracting investors due to its lucrative nature, fertile land for fish, high demands for fish and the low supply in the country.
 To make it in this business, it requires having the right knowledge and proper management skills.
 With these, high-profit margins are achievable and ensured in this business.